MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/secured-website-certificate-validation-fails.md

 ---
 title: Security certificate validation fails
-description: Works around an issue where security certificate presented by a website isn't issued when it has multiple trusted certification paths to root CAs. ms.date: 09/08/2020
+description: Works around an issue where security certificate that's presented by a website isn't issued when it has multiple trusted certification paths to root CAs. ms.date: 09/08/2020
 author: Deland-Han
 ms.author: delhan